My name is Chloe Tomlinson, and I am State Representative-Elect for Chittenden-21.

 I’ve spent years weaving together the threads of community building and advocacy through my work for mission-driven organizations, both here in Vermont and beyond.

-I started my career working with a refugee resettlement agency in Philadelphia, focusing on food and housing security for newly arrived families.
+I started my career working with a refugee resettlement agency, focusing on food and housing security for newly arrived families.
 My work took a two-pronged approach in providing direct services to families while also advocating for policy changes that would support New American communities.

 This experience laid the foundation for my subsequent roles at UNICEF (the United Nations Children’s Fund) and Spark MicroGrants (an international NGO).
 With both organizations, I worked as a facilitator, supporting local communities and networks of organizers to set a shared vision and make tangible plans to work towards their priorities.
 My years of work in this field equipped me to bring diverse voices together to find creative, collective solutions.